GeoTecINIT/awarns-framework/packages/core/README.md

 ## Usage

+You'll need to install and configure the core package the first time you integrate the framework in your app.

-The core package can be directly used from your application (or plugins) in many circumstances:
+Additionally, the core package can be directly used from your application (or plugins) in many circumstances:
 - When you want to create your own class (which extends the Record model) for its persistence.
 - When you want to develop your own data provider.
 - When you want to incorporate your providers to a workflow using the built-in tasks.
-- When you want to use the underlying NTD plugin.
 - In more advanced use cases, when you want to use the built-in utilities.

+### Basic usage

+// TODO

 ### Extending the [Record](internal/entities/record.ts) class